Random-access memory: Memory wall

 The RC delays in signal transmission were also noted in "Clock Rate versus IPC: The End of the Road for Conventional Microarchitectures" which projected a maximum of 12.5% average annual CPU performance improvement between 2000 and 2014.

-A different concept is the processor-memory performance gap, which can be addressed by 3D integrated circuits that reduce the distance between the logic and memory aspects that are further apart in a 2D chip.
+A different concept is the processor-memory performance gap, which can be addressed by 3D integrated circuits that reduce the distance between the control logic and memory cells that are further apart in a 2D chip.
 Memory subsystem design requires a focus on the gap, which is widening over time.
-The main method of bridging the gap is the use of caches; small amounts of high-speed memory that houses recent operations and instructions nearby the processor, speeding up the execution of those operations or instructions in cases where they are called upon frequently.
+The main method of bridging the gap is the use of caches; small amounts of high-speed memory that houses data associated with recent operations near the processor, speeding up access to this data in cases where they are called upon frequently.
 Multiple levels of caching have been developed to deal with the widening gap, and the performance of high-speed modern computers relies on evolving caching techniques.
 There can be up to a 53% difference between the growth in speed of processor and the lagging speed of main memory access.

-Solid-state hard drives have continued to increase in speed, from ~400 Mbit/s via SATA3 in 2012 up to ~7 GB/s via NVMe/PCIe in 2024, closing the gap between RAM and hard disk speeds, although RAM continues to be an order of magnitude faster, with single-lane DDR5 8000MHz capable of 128 GB/s, and modern GDDR even faster.
-Fast, cheap, non-volatile solid state drives have replaced some functions formerly performed by RAM, such as holding certain data for immediate availability in server farms - 1 terabyte of SSD storage can be had for $200, while 1 TB of RAM would cost thousands of dollars.
+Solid-state drives have continued to increase in speed, from ~400 Mbit/s via SATA3 in 2012 up to ~7 GB/s via NVMe/PCIe in 2024, closing the gap between RAM and hard disk speeds, although RAM continues to be an order of magnitude faster, with single-lane DDR5 8000 MHz capable of 128 GB/s, and modern GDDR even faster.
+Fast, cheap, non-volatile solid state drives have replaced some functions formerly performed by RAM, such as holding certain data for immediate availability in server farms – 1 terabyte of SSD storage can be had for $200, while 1 TB of RAM would cost thousands of dollars.